handstand-codes/flex-bundles-app-blocks/README.md

 # Flex Bundles App Blocks

 This repository contains the official app blocks used in the Flex Bundles app.
-These blocks are designed to be used as reference implementations or can be directly copied and customized for your own projects.
+These blocks can be directly copied and customized for your own projects, or simply used as a reference.

 ## Overview